 Complete and post on Twitter at least 4 “Daily Creates” this week.

 Return your Travel Blog post on “What does a story need to be good?”
 Review comments from your peers as well as Kendell’s feedback.
 How are your ideas connected to the others?

-Please revise your post and link to at least 2 other posts.
+Please revise your post and link to at least 1 other post.
 This may mean you quote a peer and link the reference, suggest further reading, or do something more creative.
 How would you help a reader navigate between these posts?